 Address: Kronobergs slottsruin, 352 60 VÄXJÖ

-The bishop's palace of Kronoberg was build during the 1300's.
+The bishop's palace of Kronoberg was built during the 1300's.

 He subsequently extended the castle into a fortification with a large number of cannons.